Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 - Disownment by the family for going against their belief system.

-Silent treatment given by the narcissists generally comes with cold stares and a very clear passive aggregation.
+The silent treatment is given by narcissists generally comes with cold stares and a very clear passive aggregation.
 The negative vibe is so strong that it can be clearly felt within the environment, and this generally leads to stress and anxiety.
-The narcissists anger is pretty evident but the only thing is that it is non-verbal in this particular case.
+The narcissist’s anger is pretty evident but the only thing is that it is non-verbal in this particular case.

 There is a popular belief that being social or having a sense of belonging to a group or community is critical for an individual to survive (something I don’t fully agree with … but more on that later).